ecoinvent/ecoinvent-topology/docs/index.rst

 Aluminium is not produced in every country in the world, and the following producing regions are given:

-* Al producing Area 1, Africa
+* IAI producing Area 1, Africa
-* Al producing Area 2, North America
+* IAI producing Area 2, North America
-* Al producing Area 2, North America, without Quebec
+* IAI producing Area 2, North America, without Quebec
-* Al producing Area 3, South America
+* IAI producing Area 3, South America
-* Al producing Area 4 and 5, South and East Asia, without China
+* IAI producing Area 4 and 5, South and East Asia, without China
-* Al producing Area 6A&B, West, East, and Central Europe
+* IAI producing Area 6A&B, West, East, and Central Europe
-* Al producing Area 8, Gulf Region
+* IAI producing Area 8, Gulf Region

 Note that there an overlap between ``North America`` and ``North America, without Quebec``.